Pink Vintage Dresser with Gold Hardware

 Click on the picture of the book to purchase!

+In the end, I simply removed the trim from the sides of the dresser by carefully prying it off with a thin spackling knife.
 Then I used a pair of wire cutter pliers to cut the trim down to replace the trim on the front of the dresser.

 Then I sanded the wood (where the trim used to be) to be nice and smooth for paint.

-How to Fix Lifting Veneer and Veneer Chips
+How to Fix Veneer That is Lifting

 The lifting veneer was pretty simple to fix.
 It was lifting from the edge, so it wasn’t difficult at all.
 Here’s how to glue veneer back down.

-Here’s a fun little tip though!
+I put some wood glue in between the veneer and the wood underneath and then clamped it down.
+Here’s a fun little tip, though!
 If you don’t have a clamp that is long enough for your dresser, you can use ratcheting tie-down straps instead!

-I grabbed a piece of scrap wood to help spread out the pressure over the lifted veneer, and then wrapped a couple of long tie-down straps around the dresser.
+I grabbed a piece of scrap wood to help spread out the pressure over the lifted veneer and then wrapped a couple of long tie-down straps around the dresser.

-Then I used the ratchet to clamp down on the veneer and push it back down in place.
-Then I let it sit for 24 hours until the glue dried.
+I used the ratchet to clamp down on the veneer and push it back down in place.
+Then, I let it sit for 24 hours until the glue dried.
+When I released my large homemade clamp, the veneer was glued back down in place.

 Last, but not least, there were little chips broken off of the veneer on the edges.
 Most old furniture has these chips in the veneer, so it’s a common furniture repair to make.
+Here’s a more detailed guide on how to repair damaged furniture with Bondo.

 Preparing Dresser for Paint